When the city is transformed into a winter wonderland, warm up with these top seasonal events in St Petersburg

 There are few things more successful at inspiring that festive feeling than a Christmas show.
 Throughout December, St Petersburg’s iconic Mariinsky Theatre hosts a series of seasonal concerts and performances.
-This winter, visitors can choose to watch a rendition of classic ballet The Nutcracker or enjoy the opera-ballet A Christmas Tale, featuring music by music by Pyotr Tchaikovsky.
+Visitors can choose to between a traditional rendition of The Nutcracker or classic operas with a spritz of festive glitter.

 Big Neva Cup

 A thrilling draw for winter swimming enthusiasts, the Big Neva Cup is St Petersburg’s most dramatic seasonal sporting event.
 Not for the faint-hearted, athletes race across a broad ice-hole swimming pool carved into the Neva for the tournament.
 With water temperatures well below zero, expect many sharp intakes of breath, with competitors travelling in from across the world for a chance to trump their chilly personal best.

 New Year’s Market

 Traditional local artisans and crafters from further afield set up to New Holland Island every festive season for the New Year’s Market.
 The cheerful village springs to life from the winter solstice and runs through the first week of January, with a glittering bracelet of craft stalls surrounding an immense decorated fir tree.
 There’s live music and street food aplenty with festive-themed masterclasses to inspire little ones.